Definition of trade creation

 The net welfare gain is equal to area 2+4 (increase in consumer surplus – tariff revenue and producer surplus)

 The impact of trade creation will depend upon:

-If other countries drop tariffs on your exports, there will be extra benefit from increased exports.
+If you cut import tariffs, other countries are likely to reciprocate and reduce tariffs on your exports.
+Therefore, there will also be an extra benefit from increased exports.

-However, this analysis suggests a country can have an increase in economic welfare by cutting import duties – even if they are not reciprocated. (though countries may still hold out for bilateral trade agreements)
+The important thing of this analysis is that a country can have an increase in economic welfare by cutting import duties – even if they are not reciprocated. (though countries may still hold out for bilateral trade agreements)